AlexJReid/blog/content/posts/dynamodb-complex-queries.md

 - **QP1**: show comments in reverse order, i.e. most recent first, regardless of filter
 - **QP2**: show comments in the user's local language, but let them see comments in all languages
 - **QP3**: show comments with any combination of ratings, from 1-5, where 1 is terrible and 5 is excellent
-- **QP4**: show 20 comments per page, with no identical performance on fetching older pages of comments
+- **QP4**: show 20 comments per page, with no performance degradation when fetching pages of older comments
 - **QP5**: show a comment directly through its identifier
 - **QP6**: show the most recent positive English comment for product 42
 - **QP7**: delete comment by id

 ## What's wrong with filters?

 DynamoDB lets us to filter the results before they are returned to our client program.
 We use a query to limit the result set as much as possible, using a combination of the keys available on the table or index.
-It then possible to filter on any non-key attribute, which sounds liberating - however, the filter is performed after the query has been run, so if a large amount of data is filtered out, we will still consume resources, time and money, in order to find that needle in the haystack.
+It is then possible to filter on any non-key attribute, which sounds liberating - however, the filter is performed after the query has been run, so if a large amount of data is filtered out, we will still consume resources, time and money, in order to find that needle in the haystack.
+Filters do have utility at ensuring data is within bounds, but work best when only a small proportion of the items are thrown away by the filter.

-An alternative approach, as alluded to earlier, is to duplicate data to match the query pattern.
+An alternative approach, as alluded to earlier, is to duplicate data.

 ## Table design